Theodore Roosevelt Dam

 Theodore Roosevelt Dam is a dam on the Salt River located northeast of Phoenix, Arizona.
 The dam is 357 ft high and forms Theodore Roosevelt Lake as it impounds the Salt River.
-Originally built between 1905 and 1911, the dam was renovated and expanded in 1989–1996.
+Built between 1905 and 1911, the dam was renovated and expanded in 1989–1996.
 The dam is named after President Theodore Roosevelt.
 Serving mainly for irrigation, water supply, and flood control, the dam also has a hydroelectric generating capacity of 36 megawatts.

 History

 In 1888, Billy Breakenridge became surveyor for Maricopa County.
-He surveyed the Salt River for potential dam sites and in July 1889, he traveled with James McClintock, William J. Murphy, and John R. Norton to choose the best location.
-After a week on horseback, they reached Box Canyon, near the confluence of Tonto Creek and the Salt River.
-They recommended the location as the best site for a dam.
+He surveyed the Salt River for potential dam sites, and in July 1889 he, James McClintock, William J. Murphy, and John R. Norton set off on horseback to select one.
+A week in they reached Box Canyon, near the confluence of Tonto Creek and the Salt River and made their choice.
+However, they lacked the funding to proceed.

-One of the original five federal projects authorized on March 14, 1903, under the Newlands Reclamation Act of 1902, Roosevelt Dam was the first major project to be completed under the new federal reclamation program.
-This, one of the world's highest masonry dams, was started in 1906 and opened by President Theodore Roosevelt on March 18, 1911.
-The beginning of federal production of electric power occurred at Roosevelt Dam when Congress, in 1906, authorized the Reclamation Service to develop and sell hydroelectric power at the Salt River Project.

-The Reclamation Act of 1902 created the United States Reclamation Service whose purpose was to design and construct irrigation projects to aid the settlement of the arid west.
+The Newlands Reclamation Act of 1902 created the United States Reclamation Service, whose purpose was to design and construct irrigation projects to aid the settlement of the arid west.
 Previous efforts by individuals and private irrigation companies were inadequate and often unsuccessful.
 With the creation of the Reclamation Service, the lead role of the federal government in developing large-scale irrigation projects was firmly established.

+What was to become Roosevelt Dam was one of the original five federal projects authorized on March 14, 1903, under the Act, and the first major project to be completed.